GeoRouv/single-cell-data-analysis/README.md

 ## Introduction

-For this unsupervised learning assignment fiveve single-cell synthetic datasets were provided.
+For this unsupervised learning assignment five single-cell synthetic datasets were provided.
 Each dataset provides the gene expression profiles (200 Genes) of 200 cells.
 The goal was to develop a data analysis pipeline that accepts as input a dataset and implements the following analysis stages in a pipeline:

 - Dimensionality reduction:
   - PCA